Japanese Swords

 Japanese swords are typically made from high-carbon steel, Damascus steel, or folded steel for the blade.
 Handles are often wrapped in ray skin or cord, and scabbards are crafted from lacquered wood or leather. - Are Japanese swords functional or decorative?

 TrueSwords.com offers both functional and decorative Japanese swords.
-Functional swords are suitable for martial arts or cutting practice, while others are designed mainly for display and collection. - What maintenance is required for a Japanese sword?
+Functional swords are suitable for martial arts or cutting practice, while others are designed mainly for display and collection. - What is the value of a katana with a damascus blade?

 Regular maintenance includes cleaning the blade after use, applying a light coat of oil to prevent rust, and storing it in a dry place.
 This care ensures the blade's longevity and keeps it sharp.